What to Do After an Auto Accident

 In 2009, there were almost six million motor vehicle crashes reported to police in the United States.
 Of that number, about 28 percent (1.52 million) involved injuries, and less than 1 percent resulted in human loss (30,797).
 While there may be several resources that help a person manage their accidents, from checklists to phone apps, there are still important things drivers and passengers need to consider if they are ever involved in an accident.

 Immediately following a crash, driver and passengers may simply be in shock, but soon find that things move at an incredibly fast pace.
-Be sure to check to make sure you and your passengers are alert and out of harm’s way.
-If needed, call for medical assistance.
+Be sure to check to make sure you and your passengers are alert and out of harm’s way the call for medical assistance even if you don’t think you have been injured.
+Many injuries form car accidents show up days weeks and sometimes months after the actual incident.

 The police should be called even if there is no apparent vehicle damage or injuries.
 A police officer will assess the situation, collect information, and many times prepare an accident report.
 If the officer suspects traffic violations, he or she may issue tickets and summons.
 The officer’s assessment will also provide some legal basis concerning who may be at fault for the crash.
 Contact the police department or responding law enforcement agency to obtain a copy of this report.